trailofbits/cargo-unmaintained/README.md

 The `GITHUB_TOKEN_PATH` environment variable can be set to the path of a file containing a personal access token.
 If set, cargo-unmaintained will use this token to authenticate to GitHub and check whether packages' repositories have been archived.

+Alternatively, the `GITHUB_TOKEN` environment variable can be set to a personal access token.
+However, use of `GITHUB_TOKEN_PATH` is recommended as it is less likely to leak the token.

+If neither `GITHUB_TOKEN_PATH` nor `GITHUB_TOKEN` is set, but a file exists at
+$HOME/.config/cargo-unmaintained/token.txt, cargo-unmaintained will use that file's contents as a personal access token.

 Unless --no-exit-code is passed, the exit status is 0 if no unmaintained packages were found and no irrecoverable errors occurred, 1 if unmaintained packages were found, and 2 if an irrecoverable